 The hollies have recently received National Plant Collection status, through the NCCPG’s Plant Heritage organisation.
 Although we are not attempting to operate as a nursery, our specialist growers hold plants descended from our stock, and as a result we will be able to offer container grown hollies for interested parties to grow on, and also propagate the rarer cultivars and species to order.

-We have a small collection of rare breed poultry, plus three small groups of rare breed sheep.
+We have a small collection of rare breed poultry, plus two small groups of rare breed sheep.
 The latter are an important element to the landscape, bringing the fields alive and most importantly keeping the meadow grasses and wild flowers in balance.
 No artificial fertilisers are used.

 Highfield Farm, consisting of 18 acres, was once part of a larger estate where two 19th century owners planted a wide collection of native trees, including our magnificent beech Avenue, and also conifers for under-planting with species rhododendrons.
 The latter, sadly, are mostly lost, but we have planted some interesting replacements in the woodland.